The Importance of Having an Insurance Policy

 You may see insurance as a bothersome requirement for owning a car or a home.
 You may see it as a waste of money and not believe insurance companies are there to help.
 However, when things go wrong, your automobile, home, and umbrella insurance can be crucial in helping you out of an incredible amount of trouble.
+At Milanfar Law, we believe it is important to have a quality insurance policy.
 Here are a few examples regarding why you should have insurance with a quality insurance carrier recommended by a reputable insurance broker.

 1. You are in an accident and injure another person